department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/fsgli.md

 - An active-duty Servicemember covered by full-time SGLI, **or**
 - A member of the National Guard or Ready Reserve covered by full-time SGLI

-You can get FSGLI as the spouse of someone with SGLI coverage no matter if your own status is active duty, retired, or civilian.
+You may qualify to get FSGLI as the spouse of someone with SGLI coverage no matter if your own status is active duty, retired, or civilian.

 <br>